London Underground: Ventilation and cooling

 In the original Tube design, trains passing through close fitting tunnels act as pistons to create air pressure gradients between stations.
 This pressure difference drives ventilation between platforms and the surface exits through the passenger foot network.
-This system depends on adequate cross-sectional area of the airspace above the passengers’ heads in the foot tunnels and escalators, where laminar airflow is proportional to the fourth power of the radius, the Hagen–Poiseuille equation.
+This system depends on adequate cross-sectional area of the airspace above the passengers' heads in the foot tunnels and escalators, where laminar airflow is proportional to the fourth power of the radius, the Hagen–Poiseuille equation.
 It also depends on an absence of turbulence in the tunnel headspace.
 In many stations the ventilation system is now ineffective because of alterations that reduce tunnel diameters and increase turbulence.
 An example is Green Park tube station, where false ceiling panels attached to metal frames have been installed that reduce the above-head airspace diameter by more than half in many parts.
 This has the effect of reducing laminar airflow by 94%.

 Originally, air turbulence was kept to a minimum by keeping all signage flat to the tunnel walls.
 Now, the ventilation space above head height is crowded with ducting, conduits, cameras, speakers and equipment acting as a baffle plates with predictable reductions in flow.
 Often, electronic signs have their flat surface at right angles to the main air flow, causing choked flow.
 Temporary sign boards that stand at the top of escalators also maximise turbulence.
-The alterations to the ventilation system are important, not only to heat exchange, but also the quality of the air at platform level, particularly given its asbestos content.
+The alterations to the ventilation system are important, not only to heat exchange.

+Air quality

+The Committee on the Medical Effects of Air Pollutants (COMEAP) has reported on the relative risks of breathing air pollution in different situations.
+In January 2019, for example, it reported that pollution from particulates is up to 30 times higher on the London Underground than on streets in the roads above, with the Northern Line having the worst air quality.